 Learning in this course results from class discussion/engagement as well as out-of-class reading, analysis, and assignment preparation.
 Your performance will be evaluated on both an individual and a group basis.
-Group members all will receive the same mark on the group presentation, except where poor peer evaluations indicate otherwise.
+Group members all will receive the same mark on the short answer assignments and the group presentation, except where poor peer evaluations indicate otherwise.

 Late short answer assignments will be penalized 20% for each day they are late, unless the two students in the group have submitted and have been approved for a Notification of Absence or MSAF, in which case a one-week extension will be granted.
-Extensions cannot be granted for the group presentation because groups are scheduled to run part of the virtual class on their designated presentation date.

 ΑCTIVITY DELIVERY DESCRIPTION Tool(s) Live lectures Synch 2-3hr. in-person lectures during class time.
-KTH B105 TA / Office Hours Asynch By appointment Office hours, TA Microsoft Teams Group work/assignments Asynch Work on assignments and projects on students' own time A2L
+TA / Office Hours Asynch By appointment Office hours, TA Microsoft Teams Group work/assignments Asynch Work on assignments and projects on students' own time A2L